LOUISE MERIWETHER FIRST BOOK PRIZE

-The inaugural prize was awarded to writer YZ Chin for her short story collection, Though I Get Home.
+The inaugural prize was awarded to writer YZ Chin in 2017 for her short story collection, Though I Get Home.
 The Feminist Press will publish Chin’s collection in April 2018.
 In 2018, the prize was awarded to Claudia D. Hernández for her nonfiction fusion of poetry and narrative essay, Knitting The Fog (April 2019).

 First time authors, submit your complete manuscript, either fiction or nonfiction (such as: novel, memoir, short story collection, biography, manifesto, or other work of nonfiction), of 30,000 to 80,000 words, and you could receive a $5,000 advance and publication by the Feminist Press.

 Finalists will be notified in October.
 One winner will be announced in February 2019.